Skip to Main Content

 Being an authorized user makes sense when someone cannot qualify for their own credit card account quite yet, either because they don’t have an income or they have no credit or very limited credit.
 Being an authorized user can also make sense when someone has poor credit due to mistakes they made in the past, but still want to use a credit card for regular spending.

-Just remember that authorized users can make significant purchases and simply walk away from the bill without any legal or financial consequences.
-Given that, authorized users should only be added to a primary cardholder’s account in specific circumstances, such as a parent adding a child or two people who have reason to trust each other completely.
+Just remember that authorized users can make significant purchases and simply walk away from the bill without any legal or financial consequences — but they can also be removed as an authorized user by the primary cardholder at any time.
+With that in mind, authorized users should only be added to a primary cardholder’s account in specific circumstances, such as a parent adding a child or two people who have reason to trust each other to make good credit decisions.

 The bottom line